nus-te3201/website/admin/index.md

 ### Deliverables

 * **Week 8** (mid-term submission): 10%
+  * Deadline: Week 8, Tuesday 6pm
   * Functionality: at least most of the basic requirements are fulfilled (you may leave out the _persistence_ requirement)
     * Submission: demo during lecture in week 8
   * Documentation:
+    * Sections to include:
+      * Cover page: Include product name, names of team members
-    * User stories covering all current and future functionalities, some use cases, some non-functional requirements, at least one activity diagram related to the product
+      * User stories: Give user stories to cover all current and future functionalities
+      * Use cases: Give 2-3 use case descriptions.
+Choose use cases that require most number of steps or most complicated.
+      * Non-functional requirements: Give 5-10 NFRs for the project.
+Try to include a diverse range of NFRs.
+      * Activity Diagrams: Give at least one activity diagram related to the product e.g., an AD that explains a workflow of how the user uses your product or an algorithm in the code.
+You can use any drawing software (e.g. PowerPoint), or hand-sketch and photograph/scan the diagrams.
-    * Submission: upload to IVLE
+    * Submission: upload to IVLE as a `.docx` or `.pdf` file.
+File name should contain team member names. e.g., `John Doe, Sarah Tan, Viet Ngoc.docx`

 * **Week 13** (final submission): 30%
   * Functionality: all functionality